University of Michigan

 We are engaged in implementing and developing electronic structure methodologies to study several types of systems:

-4. Excited states studies of extended systems and biological systems.
+3. Electron dynamics and Excited states of extended systems and biological systems.

 Contact Us | ©2006 Barry Dunietz